fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Ligature data will be followed by several strings each containing the name of a ligature component glyph.

-.. method:: glyph.harmonize()

-   For all bezier splines of the glyph move the smooth on-curve points between its adjacent control points such that the adjacent curvatures become equal.

 .. method:: glyph.importOutlines(filename, [KEYWORD])